oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 ### Introduction

 {{% notice warning %}}
 The common mounts feature is currently unsupported and is a work in progress.
 Its configuration or behavior may change between releases and it is disabled by default.
 If you want to enable this feature, then set your operator's "featureGates" Helm configuration attribute to include "CommonMounts=true".
-This attribute defaults to being unset and accepts a comma separated list.
+The "featureGates" attribute acknowledges use of an unsupported feature, will not be required once the common mounts feature is fully supported, defaults to being unset, and accepts a comma separated list.
 {{% /notice %}}

 Common mounts are an alternative approach for including Model in Image model files,